 Kevin Canty’s previous novel EVERYTHING was called “one of those stunning rare novels with beautiful language, an intriguing structure and a gripping narrative” by the Minneapolis Star-Tribune.
 His new novel, THE UNDERWORLD, is set in a small struggling working-class town in Idaho dominated by the silver mine around which the town developed.
 Through multiple points of view, Canty tells the story of a community in the aftermath of a deadly mine disaster.
 Canty powerfully conjures a whole world in this one.
 Norton will publish THE UNDERWORLD in Spring 2017.

 From Chanelle Benz, an O. Henry Prize winner, comes a debut novel titled THE GONE DEAD.
 A big, atmospheric novel, THE GONE DEAD is set in Southern Mississippi and centered on a woman who returns to the town she left at a young age to sort out the mysteries in her life and the mysteries of her long-estranged father’s death.
-Ecco/HarperCollins will be the publisher, with an expected publication date in 2017.
+Ecco/HarperCollins will be the publisher.

 Kirstin Valdez Quade‘s untitled first novel is an expansion of her New Yorker story, “The Five Wounds.”
 It opens during Semana Santa (Passion Week) in a small town in northern New Mexico.
 Amadeo Padilla has been given the part of Jesus in the Passion procession, and he is preparing for this role, which he believes will redeem him and transform his life, when his pregnant fourteen-year-old daughter Angel shows up on his doorstep.
 Written in alternating third-person points of view, it is a book about the limitations of faith, as the characters discover that their pasts can be a source of both destructive pain and also great sustenance, and that the binds of family are not a birthright but must be constantly made anew.
 The publisher will be W. W. Norton.